dinhsonhai132/MercuryLang/README.md

 ## 🌟 Features

 - **Python-like Syntax**: Intuitive and easy-to-read code.
-- **Datatype warring**: You don't need worry to much about datatyped
 - **Custom Functions**: Create flexible functions with ease.
 - **Error Handling**: Debug efficiently with clear error messages.
 - **Extensive Standard Library**: Tools for data manipulation, file handling, and more.